 I don’t do dinner parties very often, and when I do, it’s only after a lot of planning.
-Often the planning is so exhausting, I don’t get to the actual party.
+Often the planning is so exhausting, I don’t get to enjoy the actual party.
 But this time I managed.
-I kind of had to, given the effort Tim and Kristi put in to helping us renovate the living room.
+I kind of had to, given the effort Tim and Kristi put in, helping us renovate the living room.
 Thanks were definitely in order.
-So we invited them, and add Karen and Herb, whom we owed dinner to, and whom we thought would balance things out well.
+So we invited them, and added Karen and Herb, whom we owed dinner to, and whom we thought would balance things out well.

 We’d hoped to be showing off a largely finished living room, but were deterred by our new couches not having been delivered yet.
 (We’re getting them tomorrow, about a month late.)
 As a result, other finishing touches weren’t quite done yet, either: paintings not put up yet, area rug not purchased.
 But people still needed to sit, so “move downstairs couches upstairs” had to be added to the list of tasks to do.

 The planning challenge for this meal was the combination of a vegetarian, a meat and potatoes guy who doesn’t really eat vegetables, and an idiosyncratic eater.
 I came up with the idea of a multi-course Italian menu, figuring that each person would eventually get to a course featuring food they liked, and then they could stick there.
 That actually worked out!
 Here was the menu (which I also typed and put at each place):

 Wine: Oyster Bay Sauvignon Blanc (New Zealand)